BAP Unión (1865): The blockade of Callao and scuttling

 From 10 April 1880, the Blockade of Callao by the Chilean squad began and in the early hours of that day led to the Union being trapped.
 The torpedo boat Guacolda tried to sink the Union with one of its boom torpedoes, but was unsuccessful because the corvette it had been surrounded by a palisade and the boom torpedo exploded 10 meters from the ship.

 In the bombing of 22 April, the Union chimney was perforated and had other failures in the dead work.
-In the middle of 1880 its cannons were dismantled and several were used to artillery the San Cristóbal hill before a possible Chilean landing in Ancón.
+In the middle of 1880, its cannons were dismantled and several were used to bombard the San Cristóbal hill before a possible Chilean landing in Ancón.